ckadarla/skooner/README.md

 This will create a Deployment/Service/Service Account for Skooner/Cluster Role Binding for skooner-sa account as a super user

-### To access the skooner in you laptop for security you can use port forwarding
+### To access the skooner in you laptop without NodePort or Loadbalancer for security you can use port forwarding

 ```bash
  kubectl port-forward deployment/skooner --address 0.0.0.0 8090:4654 -n kube-system